KDE/ocean-sound-theme/README.md

 Blue Ocean Sound Theme for Plasma

+## Folders

+- **Blue Ocean Sound Theme**: Contains the final sounds that will be used in the sound theme.
+- **Unedited Sounds - Backup**: Contains the sounds before they were edited.
+It's meant as a backup if someone needs to adjust something and won't be included in the final theme.
+- **Project Files**: Contains multiple versions of the LMMS project file and it also contains the Audacity macro used for trimming the sounds.
+Versions of the project with the _OLD suffix are earlier revisions and are kept for backup purposes only.

 ## Intended usage

 Each sound is intended to be used in a specific situation: